 2) Authors may submit a maximum of two abstracts: one single-author abstract and one co-authored abstract.

-6) Papers and posters must be delivered as projected in the abstract or represent bona fide developments of the same research.
+4) Papers must be delivered as projected in the abstract or represent bona fide developments of the same research.

-8) Authors are expected to attend the conference and present their own papers and posters.
+5) Authors are expected to attend the conference and present their own papers.

 Abstract Format Guidelines:

 1) Abstracts must be submitted in PDF format.